Symplectic topology and ideal-valued measures: Introduction and main results

 \subsubsection{Lagrangian IVQMs}

 Fix a closed Lagrangian submanifold $L \subset M$.
-In \cite{tonkonog2020super} Tonkonog and Varolgunes presented an extension of Varolgunes's relative symplectic cohomology to the Lagrangian setting, where the Hamiltonian Floer cohomology $HF^*(H)$ of a Hamiltonian $H$ is replaced by the Lagrangian Floer cohomology $HF^*(L,H)$.
+In \cite{tonkonog2020super} Tonkonog and Varolg\"une\c s presented an extension of Varolg\"une\c s's relative symplectic cohomology to the Lagrangian setting, where the Hamiltonian Floer cohomology $HF^*(H)$ of a Hamiltonian $H$ is replaced by the Lagrangian Floer cohomology $HF^*(L,H)$.
 It is natural to expect that, arguing along the lines of the present paper, one can arrive at an IVQM on $M$ based on the Lagrangian quantum ring $QH^*(L)$ (see the paper \cite{biran2007quantum} by Biran and Cornea for a detailed introduction to this ring for monotone Lagrangian submanifolds).
 Note that this ring is graded, but in general not skew-commutative, so one has to work out how to extend the notion of an IVQM to non-commutative algebras.

 ``Big fiber" theorems for such a $QH^*(L)$-IVQM should yield further symplectic intersection results.
-For instance, an analogue of Theorem \ref{thm:quantitative_nondisplaceable_fiber} above should yield the following result due to Varolgunes: \emph{Every involutive map $M\to B$ admits a fiber which cannot be displaced from $L$ by a Hamiltonian isotopy} (see \cite[Theorem 1.4.1]{varolgunes2018mayer} and \cite[Corollary 1.11]{kawasaki2018function}).
+For instance, an analogue of Theorem \ref{thm:quantitative_nondisplaceable_fiber} above should yield the following result due to Varolg\"une\c s: \emph{Every involutive map $M\to B$ admits a fiber which cannot be displaced from $L$ by a Hamiltonian isotopy} (see \cite[Theorem 1.4.1]{varolgunes2018mayer} and \cite[Corollary 1.11]{kawasaki2018function}).

-{\bf Organization of the paper:} In Section \ref{s:relative_SH_pairs} we introduce axioms for a relative symplectic cohomology of a pair.
-In Section \ref{s:proof_main_thm} we use this notion in order to prove Main Theorem \ref{thm:QH_IVQM_is_IVQM} stating that the quantum cohomology IVQM is indeed an IVQM.
-In Section \ref{s:proofs_properties_SH_pairs} we present a construction of a symplectic cohomology of pairs by combining methods of Floer theory with homotopical algebra.
-Finally, in Section \ref{s:examples_computations} we present the proofs of the results formulated in Section \ref{ss:add_computations}, and also prove our results on symplectic intersections from Section \ref{ss:cent_fibers_invol_maps_sympl_rigidity} and on SH-heavy sets stated in Section \ref{ss:SH_heavy_sets}.